z-open/zerv-sync/README.md

 The objective is to decrease the number of accesses to the db:

-- In most cases, the publication only needs to access the persistence layer at initialization.
+- In most cases, the publication only needs to access the persistence layer at initialization anb just needs to be notified of changes as they occur.
-- If the connection to the subscribers is lost for a short period of time, the publication caches next changes and give enough time for the client to reconnect.
+- If the connection to the subscribers is lost for a short period of time, the publication caches potential changes.
+It gives enough time for the client to reconnect preventing db access.
 - If connection is lost for a long time, the cache will be released.
 At its reconnection, client will get a new subscription that will fetch data from the db.

 NOTE: